praeducer/HTML-tag-scorcher/README.md

 Code Requirements
 -----------------
 * Accept HTML Content Input
-* Accept unique id/name for HTML Content to score (filename, url, supplied id)
+* Accept unique id for HTML Content to score (filename prefix)
 * Score HTML content using the scoring guide
 * Save results to a MySQL database
 * Method: Retrieve scores for a unique id